-In March 2008, the FASB issued SFAS No. 161, Disclosures about Derivative Instruments and Hedging Activities-an amendment of FASB Statement No. 133 ("SFAS No. 161"), which changes the disclosure requirements for derivative instruments and hedging activities.
-Entities are required to provide enhanced disclosures about (a) how and why an entity uses derivative instruments, (b) how derivative instruments and related hedged items are accounted for under SFAS No. 133 and its related interpretations, and (c) how derivative instruments and related hedged items affect an entity's financial position, financial performance, and cash flows.
-SFAS No. 161 is effective for financial statements issued for years and interim periods beginning after November 15, 2008, with early application encouraged, which means that it is effective for our year beginning February 1, 2009.
-The adoption of SFAS No. 161 is not expected to have a significant impact on our consolidated financial statements.
+In March 2008, the FASB amended the disclosure requirements for derivative instruments and hedging activities.
+This new guidance requires enhanced disclosures about (a) how and why an entity uses derivative instruments, (b) how derivative instruments and related hedged items are accounted for, and (c) how derivative instruments and related hedged items affect an entity's financial position, financial performance, and cash flows.
+This guidance was effective for us beginning on February 1, 2009.
+For further discussion, see Note 13, "Fair Value Measurements and Derivative Financial Instruments".